 I know in my heart that God is sovereign, and he alone knows our life’s story and purpose.
 But this hit me hard.

 I worked as a Labor and Delivery nurse.
-I saw too many of what I deemed “life’s not fair” moments on that unit.
+I saw too many of what I deemed “life’s not fair” moments in that unit.
 It’s painful when you see people denied the deepest desires of their hearts.

 I want to start Hannah’s story, however, with Samuel.
 It helped me to see the “why” in Hannah’s situation.